vanetix/lambda-chef-node-cleanup/README.md

 ## Terraform
 If you'd like to quickly deploy the reference, install [Terraform](https://www.terraform.io) which will help setup required components.
 If you already have the [AWS CLI tools](https://aws.amazon.com/cli/) installed, with a credential profile setup, no further action is required.

-If you do not have the AWS CLI tools installed, or any other AWS SDK, you should consider adding a [credential profile](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files).
+If you do not have the AWS CLI tools installed, or any other AWS SDK, you should consider creating a [credential profile](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files) file.
 Otherwise, Terraform will prompt you to enter the Access Key and Secret Key for a user with permissions able to provision resources (IAM Role, Lambda, and CloudWatch Event).
 ## Deploying the Lambda Function
 The included Terraform configuration files will create a Lambda function using a zip file named `lambda_function_payload.zip` in the parent directory (already present in this repository).
 The uncompressed function and required dependencies can be found in the `lambda` directory.
 Updating the zip and running `terraform apply terraform` from the parent directory will create a new version of the Lambda.
 ## KMS